ICYMI: Goffin's rare Federer-Nadal double

 Players looking for a bit of magic to inspire them only had to scan the crowd on the penultimate day of the tournament.

-If they had done so, they might have spotted Sir Ian McKellen, the actor who played Gandalf in Lord of the Rings, keeping a close eye on them.
+If they had done so, they might have spotted Sir Ian McKellen, the actor who played Gandalf in "The Lord of the Rings," keeping a close eye on them.

 The two-time Oscar-nominated British actor is a known tennis fan, having been seen at the O2 and Wimbledon in the past, and was here for the first doubles semifinal.
 He stuck around for the singles, too, and presumably appreciated the drama of Goffin's surprise 2-6, 6-3, 6-4 win against Federer.